lfoppiano/grobid-quantities/README.md

 ## Documentation

-You can find the latest documentation [here](http://grobid-quantities.readthedocs.io).
+All information on how to set up Grobid-quantities, including how to use the REST API, training and evaluation are in the documentation [here](http://grobid-quantities.readthedocs.io).

 ## Acknowledgement